“Where am I” I thought.

 Donna was mad and screamed at me “Why did you crash the car?
 Surely you knew she could die?”

 Before the crash, as I looked into Sandra’s eyes, providing me with joy, I heard Donna whisper into my ear.

 “Unlock her seat belt”

 I slipped my hand to the side of her hips, stroking her tenderly as I nudged the seatbelt undone.
 Being careful to hold it in place so she was not aware of the deception.

 “Now get her to pull the car over.
 Be ready to move, to squeeze her, constrict her.”

 But I did not want her to pull the car over.
 I was resisting the urge to continue the lie.
 I did not want to wrap the belt around her neck and squeeze her life away.

 Sometimes releasing the belt to allow the blood to sneak through her neck, allowing the process of death to last longer.
+To extend the time it took.
 Increase the pleasure for a few minutes longer.